• Skip to primary navigation

 A flower shaped cookie before decorating

-Cookie: I baked up a batch of my favourite no spread, no chill sugar cookies.
+Cookie: I baked up a batch of my favourite no-spread, no-chill sugar cookie recipe.
 If you’re new to cookie baking, check out all of my helpful tips and tricks in the detailed recipe post.

-Icing (not pictured): I am using stiff consistency vegan royal icing as this will maintain the shape of the petals and leaf.
+Icing (not pictured): I am using a stiff consistency vegan royal icing recipe, as this will maintain the shape of the petals and leaf.
 You can also use stiff buttercream to recreate this cookie.

 A cookie cutter, 104 piping tip, 3 tipless piping bags and 3 gel food colouring bottles on a white counter.